autoSteve/ha-solcast-solar/FAQ.md

 or

-### Solcast's API status page at [https://status.solcast.com/](https://status.solcast.com/) says that the Legacy Rooftop Site API is Operational, but I'm getting 429 errors.
+### Solcast's API status page at [https://status.solcast.com/](https://status.solcast.com/) says that the API status is all green, but I'm getting 429 errors.
 What should I do?

 As the [Solcast API Status](https://status.solcast.com/) page says: **_Don't agree with what's reported here?
 Contact_ [them] _at [support@solcast.com](mailto:support@solcast.com?subject=Report%20Incident)._** Do note that the status page generally **doesn't report the hobbyist API status** because the information there is for **paying customers**, not you.